angrycommiestoner/world-of-angry-gods-planning/Quest Planning/Gathering Of Hunters.md

 Atropos uses an unaltered Norn statblock and will probably be by far the strongest of Niya’s cohorts unless and until Theras and Chamion become Horae Queens of their respective seasons.
 Chosen directly by Magdh for this role, rather than volunteers, as Theras and Chamion, or volunteered by a liege in lieu of performing the role themselves, as Twig-And-Branch was, Atropos is a trusted advisor to She-Of-Three-Faces.
 As such, she is also the one who comes bearing news of the changes to Niya’s plans.

 ## Twig-And-Branch
 An odd First World Treant, Twig-And-Branch is far more sly than he prefers to let on.
-A strategic and planning mastermind, he claims a predominantly advisory role to Magdh’s chosen Monarch, as he says he never wanted to be involved in this endeavor in the first place.
+A strategic and planning mastermind, he claims a predominantly advisory role to Magdh’s chosen Monarch.
+He also regularly complains that he never wanted to be involved in this endeavor in the first place, despite being

 [Fey Creature](https://www.d20pfsrd.com/bestiary/monster-listings/templates/fey-creature-cr-1-or-2/) Elder [Treant](https://www.d20pfsrd.com/bestiary/monster-listings/plants/treant/)
 CR 15
 **XP 4,800**
 NG Gargantuan [plant](https://www.d20pfsrd.com/bestiary/rules-for-monsters/creature-types#TOC-Plant)
 **Init** +1; **Senses** low-light vision; [Perception](https://www.d20pfsrd.com/skills/perception) +12
 ### DEFENSE
-**AC** 20, touch 6, flat-footed 20 (+1 [Dex](https://www.d20pfsrd.com/basics-ability-scores/ability-scores#TOC-Dexterity-Dex-), +13 [natural](https://www.d20pfsrd.com/basics-ability-scores/glossary#TOC-Bonus-Natural-Armor-), –4 size)
+**AC** 29, touch 6, flat-footed 29 (+1 [Dex](https://www.d20pfsrd.com/basics-ability-scores/ability-scores#TOC-Dexterity-Dex-), +22 [natural](https://www.d20pfsrd.com/basics-ability-scores/glossary#TOC-Bonus-Natural-Armor-), –4 size)
-**hp** 390 (30d8+60)
+**hp** 420 (30d8+240)
 **Fort** +13, **Ref** +3, **Will** +9
 **Defensive Abilities** [plant traits](https://www.d20pfsrd.com/bestiary/rules-for-monsters/creature-types#TOC-Plant); **DR** 10/cold iron
 **Weaknesses** vulnerability to fire